atreyg/Retro-Arcade/README.md

 # Retro-Arcade
-Clones of popular retro arcade games made in JavaScript
+Clones of popular retro arcade games.
+Old project used to learn about JavaScript and general programming concepts.